-

 ABOUT

-Thomas Brown Communications is a boutique strategic communications firm built for the visual arts and cultural sector.
-Led by founder Thomas Brown, the firm offers over a decade of specialized experience in shaping narratives, elevating institutional profiles, and securing meaningful visibility for clients operating across museums, foundations, academic institutions, diplomatic organizations, galleries, and the art market.
+Thomas Brown Communications is a boutique strategic communications firm focused on arts and culture.
+Thomas Brown has over a decade of specialized experience in shaping narratives, elevating institutional profiles, and securing meaningful visibility for clients operating across museums, foundations, academic institutions, diplomatic organizations, and the art market.

-Brown has advised a diverse roster of clients across the U.S. and internationally, including: American Friends of the Louvre, American-Scandinavian Foundation, Asia Society Texas, Ballroom Marfa, Clark Art Institute, Dia Art Foundation, Finnish Cultural Institute in New York, Lisson Gallery, Massachusetts College of Art and Design, Mendes Wood DM, Moody Center for the Arts at Rice University, Tanya Bonakdar Gallery, and Wave Hill, among others.
-His campaigns have driven visibility for cultural initiatives at the United Nations, the Japan Pavilion at the 2024 Venice Biennale, Art Basel, and Frieze Art Fairs.
-Brown also collaborates with the Paris-based firm L’art en plus as a media consultant for English-language campaigns, supporting high-profile projects for Lee Ufan Arles, Fondation Louis Roederer, and Guerlain.
+Brown has advised a diverse roster of clients across the U.S. and internationally, including American Friends of the Louvre, American-Scandinavian Foundation, Asia Society Texas, Ballroom Marfa, Clark Art Institute, Dia Art Foundation, Finnish Cultural Institute in New York, Lisson Gallery, Massachusetts College of Art and Design, Mendes Wood DM, Moody Center for the Arts at Rice University, Tanya Bonakdar Gallery, and Wave Hill, among others.
+His campaigns have driven visibility for cultural initiatives at the United Nations, the Japan Pavilion at the 2024 Venice Biennale, and Art Basel.
+Brown also collaborates with the Paris-based firm l’art en plus, supporting high-profile projects for Lee Ufan Arles, Fondation Louis Roederer, and Guerlain.

 Brown holds a B.A. in Visual and Critical Studies from Hampshire College, a Certificate in Management from Harvard Business School, and a Certificate in French Language from École Polytechnique.
 He has pursued additional studies at the School of the Art Institute of Chicago, Amherst College, and Smith College.
 He currently serves on the International Council of the World Monuments Fund, and has held affiliations with the American Alliance of Museums, the French-American Chamber of Commerce, the Communications Network, and L’Alliance New York.